Wscats/omil/README.md

 # Install

-> webpack loader for Omi Single-File Components
+> Webpack loader for Omi Single-File Components

 You can use npm install or git clone it
 ```bash
 npm install eno-loader --save-dev
 ```

-## What is Omi Loader?
+## What is Eno Loader?

 `eno-loader` is a loader for [webpack](https://webpack.js.org/) that allows you to author Omi components in a format called Single-File Components